 You can use email marketing to send information about your latest discounts and offers.
 You can also send valuable content in the form of insightful newsletters.

-Let’s now try to answer the most pressing question, “Is email marketing dead?”
-In the following section, we will explore whether email marketing is as relevant and useful for today’s marketers.
+Let's now try to answer the question we started with about the death of email marketing In the following section, we will explore whether email marketing is as relevant and useful for today’s marketers.

 Is Email Marketing Dead?
 Here’s What The Numbers Say